 The first step in this process is to figure out what HDTV antenna you need.
 I’m going to walk you through the steps I used to replace my DirecTV with an outdoor HDTV antenna.
 You can also use a Mohu amplified indoor antenna to capture HDTV channels from inside your house for one TV.
-By using an external or outdoor HD antenna it should give you signal in every room that has a coaxial outlet.
+Using an external or outdoor HD antenna should give you a signal in every room with a coaxial outlet.
 DirecTV is different from basic cable because you need a box for every TV.
-If you had basic cable you should get HDTV in every room that had cable.
+If you had basic cable, you should get HDTV in every room that had cable.

-First thing is first, you need to see what channels are available in your area.
+The first thing you need to see what channels are available in your area.
 Head over to the TV Fool to use their HDTV signal detector.
 To enter your address, click the large “Click Here” in the middle of the page and you should be directed to a page where you can enter your address.
 If you will use an outdoor attic installation for your HDTV, you can also enter the height at which your antenna will be placed.
-The TV Fool tool will help you inform the range of HDTV antenna you’ll need.
+The TV Fool tool will help you inform the range of HDTV antennas you’ll need.

-The best approach, in my opinion, is to install your antenna close to your DirecTV dish since you know that is the line into the house and because of that, you know the signal will get to every room.
+The best approach, in my opinion, is to install your antenna close to your DirecTV dish since you know that is the line into the house, and because of that, you know the signal will get to every room.
 Using the instructions that came with your antenna, find a safe location to install it on your house or roof.
-You should always be mindful of any large objects that might be on the path of receiving a strong signal.
-You can always move your antenna around to a different location and then just run coax cabling to the location where it enters your house.
+It would help if you always were mindful of any large objects that might be on the path of receiving a strong signal.
+You can always move your antenna around to a different location and then run coax cabling to the location where it enters your house.
 Based on your DirecTV satellite mount, you may be able to carefully remove the satellite dish and mount the HDTV antenna right on the DirecTV dish mount.

 Installing HDTV Antenna and removing DirecTV